nathanlumulisanay-lgtm/udsl/README_enterprise.md

 🏁 Final Note

-UDSL v1.0 is the first open, model-agnostic standard designed to stabilize, structure, and audit AI-generated long-form documents.
+UDSL v1.0 is a open, model-agnostic standard designed to stabilize, structure, and audit AI-generated long-form documents.

 It is built for: